Nothing happens in cricket, ever. Even the highlights resemble a freeze frame. (Charlie Brooker - British TV presenter, author and satirist)

 Briefly, cricket is played by two teams of 11, with one side taking a turn to bat a ball and score runs (points), while the other team bowls and fields the ball to stop the opposition from scoring points.
 The main objective in cricket is to score as many runs as possible against the opponent.
 One major difference between cricket and its Amercian counterpart baseball, is that in cricket, there are always two batsmen at any one time.

 So what are the origins of cricket?
 Well, cricket began as a children’s game in the south east of England, some time during the 16th century (although some would have it that it originated in France or Flanders).
 It was gradually taken up by adults during the early 17th century.
 There is a lovely first reference to cricket being played as an adult sport in 1611, when two men in Sussex were prosecuted for playing cricket on Sunday instead of going to church!
 Its popularity grew in the south of England until the English Civil War, won by the Puritans in 1649.
 For 10 years, the country was ruled by a Puritan government who looked down on and discouraged large gatherings and boisterous sports.
 Cricket’s popularity therefore declined except in fee paying schools where it flourished (maybe one of the reasons why cricket has so often been associated with the rich, upper classes).
 With the restoration of the King in 1660, people could start having fun again and cricket grew in popularity attracting a lot of gambling.
 Apparently large sums of money could be made from betting on the matches.
-As British ships set sail across the seas to conquer new lands and set up new colonies, they took cricket with them resulting in its populratiy in Australia, New Zealand, South Africa, India and Pakistan and the West Indies today.
+As British ships set sail across the seas to conquer new lands and set up new colonies, they took cricket with them resulting in its populratiy in Australia, New Zealand, South Africa, India and Pakistan, Bangladesh and the West Indies today.
 Strangely, Canada never took to the sport always preferring the American equivalent baseball.

-Today, as en expat living in France, cricket conjures up pictures of warm, lazy, summer afternoons in my childhood, watching hours of the game on TV or live on a village green where large quantities of tea and lemon drizzle cake would be consumed while watching two teams, all dressed in white (beautiful against the background of lush green grass), compete against each other for a full afternoon or more!
+Today, as an expat living in France, cricket conjures up pictures of warm, lazy, summer afternoons in my childhood, watching hours of the game on TV or live on a village green where large quantities of tea and lemon drizzle cake would be consumed while watching two teams, all dressed in white (beautiful against the background of lush green grass), compete against each other for a full afternoon or more!
 Yes, cricket is a long, leisurely game and international Test matches can last up to 25 days!
-(5 matches, each one lasting 5 days!) and even then, there might be a draw!
+(5 matches, each one lasting 5 days!) and even then, the result might be a draw!

 My grandfather sadly died last week, but he had a good innings.
 He was 98 years old.